Aaron Pedersen: Personal life

-Pedersen looked out for his younger brother Vinnie, who has cerebral palsy and mild intellectual disabilities, on and off since he was a child.
-In 1997, when Aaron was following his career as an actor in Sydney, their grandmother, who had been helping to care for Vinnie in Alice Springs, died.
+Pedersen has looked out for his younger brother Vinnie, who has cerebral palsy and mild intellectual disabilities, on and off since he was a child.
+In 1997, when Aaron was pursuing his career as an actor in Sydney, their grandmother, who had been helping to care for Vinnie in Alice Springs, died.
 There were no services available nor other family support, so Aaron took on the role as full-time carer and Vinnie joined him in Sydney.
 After things got difficult for Aaron, his de facto mother-in-law, Mum Frances, stepped in and Vinnie moved in with her.

 Vinnie accompanies Aaron during his filming.
 The short documentary film My Brother Vinnie (2006), written by Pedersen, directed by Steven McGregor, and shot by Warwick Thornton (both friends), was selected for the Melbourne International Film Festival and Message Sticks Indigenous Film Festival.

-Pedersen's partner in life is Sarah Bond.
-He says that caring for Vinnie means that there is no space in their lives for children.
+Pedersen's partner in life was Sarah Bond.
+The split up in 2017.
+While he is not currently seeing anyone, he says that caring for Vinnie means that there is no space in his life for children.
 He loves working with wood, and has a "secret desire to be a tradie".